 - 1) Read through all 3 boards of potential tools to address housing issues.
 If you want to learn more about any of these tools, read the printouts that include detailed considerations.
-You can also visit https://officials-housing-toolkit.cdola.colorado.gov/ on your phone to learn even more. - 2) Vote on your top 3 most favored tools across all 3 boards by placing a yellow dot in the designated area. - 3) Comments on tools (details about tools on the boards or other tools you would favor):
+You can also visit https://officials-housing-toolkit.cdola.colorado.gov/ on your phone to learn even more. - 2) Vote on your top 3 most favored tools across all 3 boards by placing a yellow dot in the designated area.

+31 Comments on tools (details about tools on the boards or other tools you would favor) 21 COMMENTS OF LOOPS details about tools oil tile boalus of Other Looks you would lavoi j.